jgarzik/kvapp/README.md

 ## Motivation

 Create a simple fork-and-go Rust template for a multi-threaded HTTP REST microservice, that is fully wired for familiar production artifacts such as Github Actions testing and docker container builds.

 ## Using kvapp

-Standard rust cargo multi-binary setup:
+Standard rust cargo binary setup:
 ```
 $ cargo build
-$ cargo run --bin kvapp
+$ cargo run
 ```

 ## Server configuration